Heathrow Terminal 5: Road links

 A dedicated motorway spur has been built from the M25 between junctions 14 and 15 to the terminal.
 The spur also connects to the airport's perimeter road, and provides direct connections to the frontal building at ground level (for bus station and taxi rank), level 4 (for car parking) and level 5 (for departure set down).
 The car parking on levels 1 to 3 is accessed from a series of spiral ramps that descend from level 4 to ground level.

 Besides the short-stay car parking in front of the main terminal, Terminal 5 is also served by separate business and long-term car parks.
 These are accessed from the airport's perimeter road and are some distance from the terminal.
 The long-term car park is linked to the terminal by bus, and the business car park is served by an elevated personal rapid transit system (see below).

-The terminal is also connected to Terminals 1, 2 and 3 by the Heathrow Airside Road Tunnel, although, as its name suggests, this is not available for public traffic.
+The terminal is also connected to Terminals 1, 2 and 3 by the Heathrow Airside Road Tunnel, which is not available for public traffic.